Meberem/LibraryManager-wiki/libman.json-reference.md

 **Type**: string

 ### defaultDestination (optional)
 Use this field to specify a default destination to avoid having to specify the destination in the individual library entries (see below).
-If a package has a `"destination"` property specified, then that will always win over the `"defaultProvider"`.
+If a package has a `"destination"` property specified, then that will always win over the `"defaultDestination"`.

 **Type**: string (a valid provider id)